 As discussed in Rich Dad, Poor Dad, the more money you can make and reinvest pre-tax, the better.
 It means you pay less in taxes in the long run.

-An example is buying real estate.
+An example is buying real estate investments.
 If you purchase a structure for $100,000 and sell it for $150,000, you can then roll those earnings into your next real estate purchase.
 In doing so, you defer the taxes on those earnings.

 You can learn more about how to use your earnings wisely and minimize your taxes with other, better examples in Rich Dad, Poor Dad by Robert T. Kiyosaki.

-The passive income strategies you’ll use if you have money will differ much from the ones you’ll use if you don’t.
-These methods will involve a lot less time to set up, and involve some business aspects.
+The passive activities you’ll use if you have money will differ much from the ones you’ll use if you don’t.
+These methods will involve a lot less time to set up and include some business aspects.
 Make sure that you thoroughly research any of the following methods before you dive in:

-Investing is obvious but any easy way to make passive income.
-If you reinvest your earnings, it will compound and grow exponentially.
-There is some risk with investing, so make sure you have an understanding on how it works and what to invest in.
+Creating an investment portfolio is obvious but an easy way to make passive income.
+Reinvest your portfolio income back into the stock market, and it will compound and grow exponentially.
+There is some risk with investing, so make sure you understand how it works and what to invest in.

-If you’re interested in learning more about investing, I suggest using a robo investor such as Vangard or Betterment.
-If you sign up for Betterment through this link, you can get 3 months free.
+If you’re interested in learning more about investing, I suggest using a robo investor such as Vanguard or Betterment.
+If you sign up for Betterment through this link, you can get three months free.

-Investing in real estate can be a great way to build earnings.
-Investing in rentals, office buildings, or even flip houses can earn you big cash when you do your research.
-If you choose to flip houses, find trustworthy folks to do the work while you front the cash.
+Is rental income passive income?
+Owning rental real estate is one of the most popular ways to create passive income vs active income.
+Real estate investing in rental property, office buildings, or even flip houses can earn you big cash when you do your research.
+If you choose to flip houses, find trustworthy folks to do the work while you front the money.

-Purchasing real estate does involve research in finding the right buildings at the right price.
-You’ll need to research the area and the market to make sure it’s a solid investment.
-This passive income stream does involve more knowledge and research time up front, but the earnings can also be greater if you know what you’re doing.
+Purchasing real estate does involve research in finding suitable buildings at the right price.
+You’ll need to research the area and the market to make sure it’s a solid initial investment.
+Becoming a real estate investor is one of the passive income streams that does involve more knowledge and research time upfront, but the earnings can also be greater if you know what you’re doing.

 Buy or Invest in a Business

 If you have the money, buying a business can be an excellent way to create passive income.
-Many business owners tend to own multiple businesses and hire others to run them.
+Many business owners tend to own multiple companies and hire others to run them.

-In this case, you’re the investor and/or owner, but you have someone else doing the day-to-day tasks.
+In this case, you’re the investor and owner, but you have someone else doing the day-to-day tasks.
 Some examples of businesses you can start or purchase include: